Leave a Message

 OutletsGood

-Giddy Sloth is a Phinney Ridge fixture — a sustainable, community-focused cafe that functions as the neighborhood's social anchor for remote workers who want to feel connected without the chaos of a busy downtown shop.
+Giddy Sloth is a Phinney Ridge fixture.
+A sustainable, community-focused cafe that functions as the neighborhood's social anchor for remote workers who want to feel connected without the chaos of a busy downtown shop.
 The creative lattes and friendly service are part of the draw, but so is the calm atmosphere and reliable WiFi.
-It's the right choice for a morning of focused reading or async work that doesn't require absolute silence.
-For Phinney Ridge and Green Lake residents, it's the closest equivalent to a neighborhood living room.
+It is the right choice for a morning of focused reading or async work that does not require absolute silence.
+For Phinney Ridge and Green Lake residents, it is the closest equivalent to a neighborhood living room.

 Bark Espresso